• How long does the process take?

 • How much are the annual maintenance fees?

 Advanced Practice Board Certified Chaplains (APBCC), Board Certified Chaplains (BCC) and Credentialed Chaplains (CC) need to pay annual maintenance fees to maintain their APBCC, BCC and CC.
 The annual maintenance fee is $150.
-Maintenance fees are due annually every January 1st.
-You will be invoiced in November of the previous year for the upcoming year.
+Maintenance fees are due annually every January.
+You will be invoiced January 1st of each year for that calendar year.

 • What are the continuing education requirements (CEs) to maintain Certification or Credentialing?

-To maintain Advanced Practice Board Certification (APBCC) status, 60 continuing education hours are required every two years.
-To maintain Board Certified Chaplain (BCC) status, 48 continuing education hours are required every two years.
-To maintain Credentialed Chaplain (CC) status, 24 continuing education hours are required every two years.
+To maintain Advanced Practice Board Certification (APBCC) status, 30 continuing education hours are required every year.
+To maintain Board Certified Chaplain (BCC) status, 24 continuing education hours are required every year.
+To maintain Credentialed Chaplain (CC) status, 12 continuing education hours are required every year.

 • Is membership in SCA required?